nemisis84/ToolSentinel/README.md

 ## Setup
-This project requires a windows machine and an Ardunio kit.
+This project requires a windows machine and an Arduino kit.
 It could work on other OSs, but the camera connection might be wrongly configured.
 The physical setup is illustrated in the image below:

 ![Setup](misc/setup.jpg)